Home Energy Low-income Program (HELP)

 What does the program provide?

-A HELP tradesperson completes a comprehensive air-sealing (such as caulking, weather-stripping, sealing gaskets) free of charge at your resident along with the following:
+A HELP tradesperson completes a comprehensive air-sealing (such as caulking, weather-stripping, sealing gaskets) free of charge at your residence along with the following:

 - installation of a programmable thermostat,